-Kidwell has also been Minister of Music at the Edwards Church of Northampton since 2000, leading one of the most accomplished church music programs in Western Massachusetts.
+Kidwell was also Minister of Music at the Edwards Church of Northampton for 22 years, leading one of the most accomplished church music programs in Western Massachusetts.

 Kidwell is an active composer whose works have been performed throughout the United States.
 Music critic Clifton J. Noble wrote, “The ways he manipulates the melody, his unerring harmonic sense and perceptive scoring speak with the honest originality that is the hallmark of America’s most revered composers.”
 He has previously been commissioned by the Litchfield County Children’s Chorus (CT), Fairborn St. Luke United Methodist Church (OH), Bowling Green Baptist Church (VA), the Amandala Women’s Chorus (CT), the Eagle Pipe Band (VA), the University of Mary Washington (VA), the Edwards Church of Northampton, and the Holyoke Civic Symphony.
 Kidwell’s music has been published by Micropress, Lorenz, and MMB Music.